Mosaic 2.0 and NCSA HTTPd allow access restriction based on several criteria:

 authentication will be discussed later.

-<LIMIT GET POST PUT>
+<LIMIT GET POST PUT> require user pumpkin </LIMIT>If you only use

 protection for a CGI script, you may be finding that the REMOTE_USER